alexking/blinds/README.md

 ### What's Next?

-I hope to continue improving the project by
+I hope to continue improving the project by giving it a better case, and a better drive mechanism.
+So far no success with 3d printing parts in elasto plastic on Shapeways (not quite elastic enough), but I'll try to keep this repo updated as changes are made.

 ### Thanks!